bitovi/academy/src/rxjs/1-angular.md

-@page rxjs-training/angular RxJS in Angular
+@page learn-rxjs/angular RxJS in Angular
-@parent rxjs-training 1
+@parent learn-rxjs 1

 @description Learn how to read and write observables in Angular.